 Becoming a member and standing for Board Election

-Open to Wight BID levy payers only: If you want to become a board director of Visit Isle of Wight LTD, you have until 26th May 2017 to put yourself forward for election.
+Open to Wight BID levy payers only: If you want to become a board director of Visit Isle of Wight LTD, you have until the end of May 2017 to put yourself forward for election.
 This page explains the process and how you go about it.

 Visit Isle of Wight LTD is a not-for-profit Company Limited by Guarantee.
 No dividends are paid, as all income Visit Isle of Wight receives is re-invested in the work we carry out promoting the Isle of Wight.
 Typically, available funds are used for advertising, market and campaign research, press relations, promotions and to develop new and established events & visitor experiences on the Island.